 - Newborns from birth to 1 month (both nursing and non-nursing) should be given 16 mg.
-Note: newborns less than 1 month old who receive more than one dose of KI are at particular risk for developing hypothyroidism.
+Note: newborns less than 1-month-old who receive more than one dose of KI are at particular risk for developing hypothyroidism.
 If not treated, hypothyroidism can cause brain damage.
 Infants who receive supplemental iodine should have their thyroid hormone levels checked and monitored by a doctor.
 Avoid repeat dosing.

 Bug Out Location Compromised

 Your hometown is being overrun by murderous thugs and you decide it’s time to bug out.
-Your bug out location is an hour away, and you have to navigate through treacherous territory with your wife and two kids.
-After your one hour trip turns into a three hour drive through what seemed like an all out war zone your cabin is in sight.
+Your bug-out location is an hour away, and you have to navigate through treacherous territory with your wife and two kids.
+After your one-hour trip turns into a three-hour drive through what seemed like an all-out war zone your cabin is insight.
 As you get closer you see two cars parked outside….
 What do you do now?

 There’s plenty of people that wouldn’t risk it, and would keep moving on, but to move on means whatever you have in your car will have to last you a very long time.
 If you’re smart you’d turn around immediately and park about a mile away and stow your car away in a thick bushy area, concealing it as much as possible.
 Some of you would leave your wife and kids behind.
 That’s a mistake.
 Approach your BOL within your rifle’s range and your abilities, stagger your kids about twenty feet behind you.
-Ideally you should approach the cabin from a point in which you know to be the most advantageous angle, watch the cabin for as long as it takes to gain intelligence as to how many are occupying the cabin, and what type of weaponry they have.
-Using this information you should be able to form a strategic plan for your and your wife to eliminate the threats.
+Ideally, you should approach the cabin from a point in which you know to be the most advantageous angle, watch the cabin for as long as it takes to gain intelligence as to how many are occupying the cabin, and what type of weaponry they have.
+Using this information you should be able to form a strategic plan for you and your wife to eliminate the threats.
 Is this your only option?
 No. Are there other variables at play?
 Possibly.
-Either way your BOL has been compromised, and you will need to secure the grounds, and acquire your stores before anybody else shows up.
+Either way, your BOL has been compromised, and you will need to secure the grounds and acquire your stores before anybody else shows up.